k-doering-NOAA/ssmse-wfc/docs/SSMSE_JOSS.md

 Performance metrics quantify the goals of the management system and are used to measure the relative performance of each management strategy within the MSE.
-To quantify performance in the long-term, point estimates of catch, standard deviation of catch across years, and the spawning biomass (a measure of population size) were extracted from the last 25 years of the simulations and averaged for each iteration across years, then plotted by scenario.
+To quantify performance in the long-term, point estimates of catch by year, standard deviation of catch across years, and the spawning biomass (a measure of population size) by year were extracted from the last 25 years of the simulations and averaged for each iteration across years, then plotted by scenario.
 In addition, to understand the short term effects on fishing, short-term catch was calculated by extracting point estimates of catch from the first 10 years of the